 For more day-to-day information, please spend some time studying the below tour itinerary.

-For an alternative tour, please use this link: Dolomites, Lake Garda and Tuscany
+For an alternative to the Bosnia, Croatia, and Slovenia guided motorcycle tour, please use this link: Dolomites, Lake Garda and Tuscany

 When we go: